BGI-Qingdao/stlfr2supernova_pipeline/README.md

 ### <a name=usage>General usage</a>

-- 1st, create a new working folder
+- 1st, create a new work folder

 ```
 > mkdir YourProjectRoot
 ```

-- 2nd, copy the default profile into your working folder
+- 2nd, copy the default profile into your work folder

 ```
 > cd YourProjectRoot
 > cp YOUR-INSTALL-DIR/profile ./your_own_profile
 ```
-    **Do not modify the filename.Keep it as "profile"**
+    **Do not change the filename.
+Always use "profile".**

 - 3rd, edit your_own_profile

 ```
 > vi ./your_own_profile
 ```
-- 4th, run the main pipeline with your profile or run it step by step
+- 4th, run the 1-step executable script with your profile or run it step by step

-    - 4.1 run the main pipeline by one step
+    - 4.1 run the 1-step executable script
 ```
 > YOUR-INSTALL-DIR/run.sh  # make sure your run this command in YourProjectRoot
 ```
--    - 4.2 run the pipeline step by step or only run what you need
+-   - 4.2 run the pipeline step by step or just run what you want

 ```
 > YOUR-INSTALL-DIR/step_x_xxxx.sh # make sure your run this command in YourProjectRoot